Vote no on taxes until pensions are fixed

 Chevron funding campaign hit pieces

-Moving Forward, an organization primarily funded by Chevron to defeat Marilyn Langlois and Eduardo Martinez in the election for Richmond City Council, has issued several hit pieces in an attempt to defeat
+Moving Forward, an organization primarily funded by Chevron to defeat Marilyn Langlois and Eduardo Martinez in the election for Richmond City Council, has issued several hit pieces in an attempt to defeat these two people.

 The mailers falsely imply Martinez consistently missed meetings while serving on the West Contra Costa school district board and other committees.
 According to Martinez, he missed meetings only when his schedule conflicted, and even then he studied the issues.
 One of the committees elected him chairman for his diligence in studying the issues.